feenes/timon/timon/webclient/README.rst

-This directory contains a list of potential web interfaces (fromt end) for timon
+This directory contains a list of potential web interfaces (front end) for timon